danwerner/restsweeper/README.md

 ## Installation

-The only pre-dependency is Leiningen, which will download everything else automatically.
+The only pre-dependencies are the Sun JDK/OpenJDK, Maven and Leiningen.
+The latter will automatically download all other dependencies.

 * Download the [lein shell script](http://github.com/technomancy/leiningen/raw/stable/bin/lein)
   and drop it into any directory on your PATH